mawi-design/JSFX/README.md

 * no noise or harmonic distortion, ideal for mixing and mastering
 * attractive GUI, freely scalable
 * fully automatable with sample accurate automation
-* automatic bypass when playback stops
+* automatic bypass when no signal or playback stops
 * open source code, i.e. modifiable
 * freeware, no annoying activation
 * JSFX is optimally integrated in REAPER